kolenaIO/kolena/docs/building-a-workflow.md

 #### Test Sample Metrics

-Test Sample Metrics are metrics computed from a single test sample and its associated ground truths and inferences.
+Test Sample Metrics ([`MetricsTestSample`][kolena.workflow.MetricsTestSample]) are metrics computed from a single test sample and its associated ground truths and inferences.

 For the keypoint detection workflow, an example metric may be **normalized mean error** (NME), the normalized distance between the ground truth and inference keypoints.